What types of financial aid does Belmont award?

 How are performance-based music scholarships distributed?

-These scholarships are awarded across the full range of majors and principals and divided equally among the voice, keyboard and instrumental departments.
+These scholarships are awarded across the full range of majors and principals and divided equally among the voice, keyboard and instrumental departments as well as the different audition days.
 A limited number of instrumental music scholarships are also given to non-music majors and to non-instrumental principals for participation in instrumental ensembles.

 How many performance-based music scholarships does the School of Music award?

-The School of Music typically awards music scholarships in amounts of $1,000- $3,000 to approximately 25 percent of entering students.
-The scholarships are renewable each year for up to four years of study provided the recipient remains a music major and maintains a 3.0 overall grade point average each semester.
+The School of Music typically awards music scholarships in amounts of $4,000- $6,000 to approximately 25 -30% of entering students.
+The scholarships are renewable each year for up to four years of study provided the recipient remains enrolled as a full-time music major and maintains a 3.0 overall grade point average each semester.

 When will I know if I have received a scholarship?